HEX Price Hits $0.0018 (HEX)

-HEX (HEX) traded 9% lower against the dollar during the 24-hour period ending at 17:00 PM Eastern on April 21st.
-One HEX token can now be purchased for approximately $0.0018 or 0.00000003 BTC on exchanges.
-HEX has a total market cap of $1.00 billion and $383,967.96 worth of HEX was traded on exchanges in the last day.
-Over the last seven days, HEX has traded 8.7% higher against the dollar.
+HEX (HEX) traded 0.4% higher against the dollar during the 1 day period ending at 7:00 AM Eastern on April 23rd.
+One HEX token can currently be bought for approximately $0.0018 or 0.00000003 BTC on exchanges.
+HEX has a market cap of $1.01 billion and $158,137.05 worth of HEX was traded on exchanges in the last 24 hours.
+In the last seven days, HEX has traded up 7.6% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.